humanmade/hm-acm/README.md

 HM ACM needs access to the AWS APIs for CloudFront and ACM.
 To pass the API credentials, you must define the `HM_ACM_AWS_KEY` and `HM_ACM_AWS_SECRET` constants.

+## Limitations

+Because this plugin doesn't provide DNS / Nameserver services (via Route 53) it is not possible to use a root domain with the CloudFront distribution.
+This is because AWS does not provide IP addresses for the CDN, so we don't have anythign to provide users with to add an `A` record to their DNS.

+The path forward here is probably to incorperate Route 53 in to this plugin, so instead of providing users with DNS records, we give them nameservers to switch to.
+This adds the complication of needing to add UI for general DNS management, as users will likely need to now manage things like MX records.

 ## User guide